 Where do most Virginia residents get their health insurance coverage?

-Ten percent of Virginia residents are uninsured, which is more than the national average.
+Nine percent of Virginia residents are uninsured, about the same as the national average.
 This isn't good news for policyholders, as a higher amount of uninsured people can raise costs for insured people.

 How much should you expect to pay in your state?
 VA residents spend an average of $7,556 per year on health care expenditures, less than the national average.
 These rates are determined by factors that vary from person to person: